mindwind/my-draft/note/study_mongodb.md

 ## Data model
-In MongoDB, write operations are atomic at the document level 如何实现的？
+In MongoDB, write operations are atomic at the document level.
+No single write operation can change more than one document.

 Power of 2 Sized Allocations
 No Padding Allocation Strategy